South Coast Walks & Historical Sites

 The mountain air is crisp and cool and the panoramic vistas of this once inaccessible area overlook a favourite summer retreat from the days of the Raj, whose legacy of colonial mansions, churches and remarkable railways sits comfortably alongside monasteries and temples.

-From both Manali (2,050m), located at the head of the Kullu Valley, and the hill station of Shimla (2,000m), once the summer capital of the British Colonial Raj, we’ll walk in the surrounding hill country and experience Himachal Pradesh at its most idyllic, with its panoramic landscapes, snow capped peaks, tranquil villages, raging rivers, fruit orchards and terraced fields.
+From both Manali (2,050m), located at the head of the Kullu Valley, and the hill station of Shimla (2,000m), once the summer capital of the British Colonial Raj, you’ll walk in the surrounding hill country and experience Himachal Pradesh at its most idyllic, with its panoramic landscapes, snow capped peaks, tranquil villages, raging rivers, fruit orchards and terraced fields.
 From Manali we intend to drive up to the Rohtang Pass.
-At nearly 4,000m this will be the highest point we reach on this holiday.
+At nearly 4,000m this will be the highest point you reach on this holiday.

 An exhilarating train ride on the narrow gauge railway from Shimla to Kalka offers an old world charm as it gently snakes through the countryside.
-From Kalka we return to Delhi by train for a final visit before we depart for home.
+From Kalka you return to Delhi by train for a final visit before we depart for home.

 Click the button below for a detailed Holiday Information Sheet containing all the particulars about this trip.